octoprobe/octohub4/kicad/tentacle_v0.5/README.md

 * Remove silkscreen: R301, U302, R1401, R1505
 * Breadbord pads: Only one ground line to leave more space for DUT-boards
+* Breadbord: Enlarged for big boards
 * buffering capacitor on HUB+5V
 * GPIO Pads equal to Tentacle v3
 * LEDS less bright (Green LEDs 2k2 -> 4k7)

-WIP
+* Power DUT via PICO-Infra?
+  * + DUT is not powerered when Tentacle is plugged in.
+* Power PICO-Probe via PICO-Infra?
+  * + PICO-Probe is by default off.
+  * + PICO-Probe Boot pin would be controlled by PICO-Infra.
+* DUT may be powerered via a jumper
 * RP2_INFRA_BOOT via USB Port 2
 * RP2_PROBE_BOOT via GPIO
 * RP2_PROBE_RUN via GPIO

 TODO

-* Opening for big boards

 * Voltage observer on HUB+5V

-* Power DUT via PICO-Infra?
-  * + DUT is not powerered when Tentacle is plugged in.

-* Power PICO-Probe via PICO-Infra?
-  * + PICO-Probe is by default off.
-  * + PICO-Probe Boot pin would be controlled by PICO-Infra.

-* Manually Power/Unpower PICO-Probe.
-Using jumper/button/solder bridge
-  * + Less load and confusion when powering Tentacles.